raganwald/raganwald.github.com/_posts/2015-06-20-purely-functional-mixins.md

 ### sharing is caring

 One oft-repeated drawback of using extension is that it is difficult to share the "colour" functionality with other classes.
 Extension forms a strict tree.
-Another draback is that the functionality can only be tested in concert with `ToDo`, whereas it is trivial to independently test a well-crafted mixin.
+Another drawback is that the functionality can only be tested in concert with `ToDo`, whereas it is trivial to independently test a well-crafted mixin.

 Our problem is that with extension, our colour functionality is coupled to the `Todo` class.
 With a mixin, it isn't.
 But with a mixin, our `Todo` class ended up coupled to `Coloured`.
 With extension, it wasn't.